orchidsoftware/platform/docs/en/upgrade.md

 ```

-### Behaviors
+### Entities

-Many behaviors now don't have a default property:
+Many entities now don't have a default property:

 ```php
 /**